/*

 You amend your alternate to KRBG.
 KRBG's ceiling is at LOC minimums right now and dropping slowly; your arrival there, should you need it, would be in another hour or so.
 You're betting on the trend not worsening.

-<<link "Continue" "Dec8">><</link>><<set $alternateThin to true>>
+<<link "Place the bet and continue" "Dec8">><</link>><<set $alternateThin to true>>

 <<set $badchoices to $badchoices + 1>>